Are You Singing with Incorrect Technique?

 Want to watch a FREE WORKSHOP on where you’ll want to start technique-wise?
 Pop your details below and I'll send it your way.

 WHAT CAN YOU DO?

 Note down which of the above you are struggling with and let your teacher know.
 If you don't currently have a teacher, research your vocal issue and start to gently experiment with focusing only on that one technique while going through a few basic exercises.

 More often than not, it's about focusing more on the FEELING than the SOUND.

 We tend to strain or push the voice when we want more power or a certain tone that we don't know how to get any other way.
 Trust me, there is ALWAYS an easier way.

 We learn technique so that muscles can start to remember a new way of doing things, undoing our own bad habits.

 As we begin to notice that our voice is becoming more reliable and our confidence grows, we can start to really let go.
 THAT'S where the flow, emotion and real joy of singing comes from.
 You want to have control without controlling.

-If you'd like more info to fix any niggly issues you're worried about, you know you can watch my FREE FULL LENGTH TECHNIQUE WORKSHOP FOR BEGINNERS by adding your details below right?
+If you'd like help to fix any niggly issues you're worried about, you know you can watch my FREE FULL LENGTH TECHNIQUE WORKSHOP FOR BEGINNERS by adding your details below right?